 Breast Cancer Care

-Breast Cancer Care Scotland is the only Scotland-wide charity providing specialist support and tailored information for anyone affected by breast cancer.
+Breast Cancer Care Scotland (since renamed Breast Cancer Now) is the only Scotland-wide charity providing specialist support and tailored information for anyone affected by breast cancer.
 The Rangers Charity Foundation supported this amazing charity throughout season 2016/17 and helped thousands of people find a way to live with, through and beyond breast cancer.

-The Foundation raised £25,000 for Breast Cancer Care this season, with £15,000 going towards the charity’s Helpline and a further £10,000 funding two of Breast Cancer Care’s Moving Forward courses.
+The Foundation raised £25,000 for Breast Cancer Now over the course of the season, with £15,000 going towards the charity’s Helpline and a further £10,000 funding two of Breast Cancer Now’s Moving Forward courses.

 Moving Forward is a specialist course for individuals who have had a breast cancer diagnosis within the last two years and provides information, support and professional guidance on how to cope with, and adjust to, life after treatment.